Joshuaf91/react-native-for-android/README.md

 ## To run:
 $ npm install
 for iOS
-$ react-native ios
+$ react-native run-ios
 for Android
-$ react-native android
+$ react-native run-android
 >If you get an error while building that says "something" you need to follow the following steps cd into your folder AwsomeProject and run the following in your terminal

 >"cd android